-If you’ve ever researched the strange terminology for animal groups (known as venery), you’ll quickly learn there’s a lot more than just herds and packs.
+If you’ve ever researched the strange terminology for animal groups (known as terms of venery), you know there’s a lot more than just herds and packs.
 Where did these oddball collective nouns come from?
 We’ve discovered the origin stories for some of the most interesting animal group names out there.
 Who knows?
 One of them might become your next fun fact at a cocktail party.

-It wasn’t scientists who coined fanciful and poetic names like a charm of hummingbirds or a cauldron of bats.
-Rather, 15th-century Englishmen (who were typically wealthy and educated) would come up with names for animal gangs whilst hunting.
-The terms eventually found their way into books.
-Although they were never fully adopted by the science community, they've managed to stick around as a unique way to show off your animal knowledge.
+"Venery" is an old-school term for hunting.
+It wasn’t scientists who coined fanciful names like "a charm of hummingbirds" or "a cauldron of bats."
+Rather, 15th-century Englishmen (who were typically wealthy and educated) would come up with names for animal gangs while hunting.
+The terms of venery eventually found their way into books.
+Although they were never fully adopted by the science community, they've managed to stick around as a clever way to show off your animal (and vocabulary) knowledge.

 Shrewdness of apes

 Given the close connection between humans and primates, you’d be forgiven for thinking this was an adept way to describe a cluster of intelligent monkeys.
-However, when the term was coined in 1486, shrewdness meant wickedness, which was likely relating to the natural mischievousness of monkeys.
-Luckily as language has evolved, this name suits clever apes even more astutely.
+However, when the term was coined in the 15th century, shrewdness meant wickedness, which was likely related to the natural mischievousness of monkeys.
+As language has evolved, this name now suits clever apes even more astutely.

-Somehow in all the venery crafted over the centuries, poor hippos were left out until 1939, when they were given this rather unfortunate collective noun in a hunting and fishing manual.
+Somehow, in all the terms of venery crafted over the centuries, poor hippos were left out until the early 20th century, when they were given this rather unfortunate collective noun in a hunting and fishing manual.
 That’s not to say the name isn’t appropriate.
-Male hippos can weigh over 7,000 pounds and have a thick layer of subcutaneous fat to help them float and look bloated.
+Male hippos can weigh over 7,000 pounds and have a thick layer of subcutaneous fat that helps them float and, yes, makes them look bloated.

-Compared to most terms of venery, this example is a bit more well known due to its sweet alliteration.
-Given the loud, squawking, honking sounds geese make when clustered in a group, they were given this label to describe their general noisiness.
+Compared to most terms of venery, this example is a bit more well known thanks to its charming alliteration.
+Geese were given this label to describe their general noisiness — and if you've ever heard the loud, squawking, honking sounds they make when clustered in a group, you probably understand why.